junxit/us-congress-bills-111/bill.md

 ## § 3.
 Research program

-- **(a)** *In general* The Assistant Administrator for Research and Development of the Environmental Protection Agency (in this Act referred to as the “Assistant Administrator”) shall establish a research and development program consistent with the plan developed under section 4 that promotes water use efficiency and conservation, including—
+- **(a)** *In General* The Assistant Administrator for Research and Development of the Environmental Protection Agency (in this Act referred to as the “Assistant Administrator”) shall establish a research and development program consistent with the plan developed under section 4 that promotes water use efficiency and conservation, including—
   - **(1)** technologies and processes that enable the collection, storage, treatment, and reuse of rainwater, stormwater, and greywater;
   - **(2)** water storage and distribution systems;
   - **(3)** behavioral, social, and economic barriers to achieving greater water use efficiency; and